 If your oil pan is leaking or has sustained damage, you might need to have it replaced.
 But, how much does an oil pan replacement cost, and is it something that can be done at home?

-In this guide, we evaluate all of the top factors affecting the oil pan replacement cost.
-We also explain what the oil pan is, show you what parts are included, and describe what might have happened.
-At the end of the article, we give you some general steps that might help you replace it in your home garage.
+In this guide, I evaluate all of the top factors affecting the oil pan replacement cost.
+I also explain what the oil pan is, show you what parts are included, and describe what might have happened.
+At the end of the article, I give you some general steps that might help you replace it in your home garage.

 How Much Does an Oil Pan Replacement Cost?